brilliantimagery/brilliantimagery/README.rst

 Changelog
 ---------

+* 0.2.1: Fixed build bug and a test.

 * 0.2.0: Enabled saving and loading projects as well as reusing offsets and brightnesses between runs.

 * 0.1.1: Fixed bug affecting sequences where multiple images have the same stored capture time.